russellbanks/Komac/CONTRIBUTING.md

 > When using the Docker container on Windows, the WSL engine does not support the default collection for keys or tokens.
 This means that when testing inside the container GitHub tokens will not be stored, even when `komac token update` is used.
 >
 > This is a [known issue](https://github.com/hwchen/keyring-rs/blob/47c8daf3e6178a2282ae3e8670d1ea7fa736b8cb/src/secret_service.rs#L73-L77) which is documented in the keyring crate.
+>
+> As a workaround, you can set the `GITHUB_TOKEN` environment variable from within the container, in the `docker run` command, or in the Dockerfile itself

 1. Ensure you have docker installed and the docker engine is running.
 2. Run `docker build ./ --tag komac_dev:latest`.